inbo/tutorials/content/articles/spatial_mgrs/index.md

 This approach matches general rules of printing the various rectangular grids that emerged since World War I.

+Since the UTM projection system is composed of multiple Transverse Mercator projections, this pattern returns in the UTM grid.
+First of all, UTM grid cells are clipped alongside UTM zone borders and along the parallels of 80°S, 0° and 84°N, which define the borders of individual Transverse Mercator projections.
+Various smaller ‘grid cells’ [^4] result from this, even though the majority of grid cells within a single Transverse Mercator projection are regularly ordered squares.
+Although each Transverse Mercator projection has a regular grid according to its cartesian coordinate system, any map projection that spans multiple UTM zones demonstrates that there is angle between the grids of different UTM zones, together constituting the UTM grid.

+Both the occurrence of clipped grid cells and the angles between the constituting single grids make the UTM grid a relatively complex grid to use for various analytical purposes, especially when including clipped cells and when crossing the borders of a single Transverse Mercator projection.

 <div class="figure" style="text-align: center">

 <img src="index_files/figure-gfm/utm-grid-europe-1.png" alt="UTM grid in the European area, using cells of 100 km.
 As UTM zones (in one hemisphere) each have their own map projection, an angle arises between grid lines in two different UTM zones."  />